benjamin-heasly/spikeglx-tools-poc/README.md

 `PlotSpikeGlxRecordingSummary.m` searches a given folder for SpikeGLX `.bin` data files.
 This could be one of the raw data folders that SpikeGLX creates during recordings.

 For each binary file found it prints a summary of the associated metadata.
 This includes things like which type of card captured the data (Imec or National Instruments), what channels were configured, and where a sync signal was being recorded.

 The output here combines raw metadata recorded by SpikeGLX during recording, plus commentary and interpretation that I took from the SpikeGLX [User Manual](https://billkarsh.github.io/SpikeGLX/Sgl_help/UserManual.html) and [Metadata reference](https://billkarsh.github.io/SpikeGLX/Sgl_help/Metadata_30.html)

+Even after interpretation and formatting, the metadata is still pretty dense, but it helped me undetstand how to read SpikeGLX metadata in general, and what was in my sample data files in particular.
+With this understanding, I was able to generate some plots to summarize the data contents of the `.bin` files.

+For each `.bin` file, `PlotSpikeGlxRecordingSummary.m` identifies and plots:
+ - The 1Hz sync waveform (can be configured several ways)
+ - Any other analog waveforms from National Instruments cards
+ - Any Imec / Neuropixels action potential waveforms
+ - Any Imec / Neuropixels local field potential waveforms

+See example outputs of metadata and data plots, below.

+### ReadBinBen

+I wrote one other new utility, `ReadBinBen.m`.
+This is similar to `ReadBin.m` from the original SpikeGLX_Datafile_Tools.
+It opens a SpikeGLX `.bin` data file and reads in the packed 16-bit integer samples as Matlab doubles.

+The difference is that `ReadBin` returns all the sample values, where as `ReadBinBen` returns only a subset.
+This is because SpikeGLX produces a lot of data (15GB in the 309 second example aboce) and naively reading all this into memory in Matlab caused Matlab to crash and/or render figures impractically slowly.

+What subset of samples does `ReadBinBen` return?
+It loads the binary file in chunks of fixed size, say 100 samples at a time, and for each chunk it returns just the min sample and the max sample of each channel.
+Along with these it returns the sample indexes where the min and max occured.
+Obviously, most of the samples are dropped this way!
+But this allows each full recording to be loaded and plotted with little change to the overall envelope of the waveforms, at least WRT to producing summary figures.

+Why min and max?
+Min and max have property of being actual, raw sample values from the binary data.
+This enables downstream processing by SpikeGLX_Datafile_Tools utilities that make assumptions about possible values or their encodings (for example, extracting digital words).
+Other summary stats, like mean, lack this property.
+Median would also have this property, but it's slower to compute.

+# Examples

+Here's some example output from `PlotSpikeGlxRecordingSummary`.

+## Metadata

-Here's some sample output for a National Instruments card.
+This paragraph of interpreted, formatted medata data describes recordings with a National Instruments card.

 ```
 nidq PCIe-6321: rec_g3_t0.nidq.bin